Git: Rebase with dependent branches¶

 style M fill:#000,stroke:#000,color:#fff;

-As you can see, feature/foo has been rebased on main...
-BUT feature/bar has been left where it was.
+has been left where it was.

-If you were to run a rebase with feature/bar like this:
+If you were to run a rebase with feature/bar

 git checkout feature/bar